 Dr. Elizabeth Loftus is the top ranked woman psychologist on the top 100 most eminent psychologists of the 20th century list that includes Freud and Maslow.
 She is recognized for her research and expertise in false memories.
 She has been instrumental in cases such as OJ Simpson and Oliver North and in litigations involving Michael Jackson and Martha Stewart…and that barely scratches the surface.
 Her 44-page CV gives a glimpse of her life’s work, which includes her research on how false memory may influence food choices.
 Even after learning all of that, I still found the courage to ask for her endorsement.
 I sent her my book, and a few weeks later I had the most exhilarating endorsement!

 I had the privilege of meeting this humble, genuine, kind, gracious and compassionate human being.
-Her students adore her and she has done a lot of good for this world with her research including enduring some tumultuous times in her career.
+Her students adore her and she has contributed good for this world with her research and also some tumultuous times in her career.
 I respectfully addressed her as Dr. Loftus and she insisted that I call her Elizabeth.
 It took me the entire evening to adjust—and finally I said it--Elizabeth.
+I rank this meeting her as one of my life’s most memorable and cherished experiences.
+It is the icing on the cake after three years of writing, receiving an amazing endorsement, and then getting to shake her hand, and end with a hug.

 People like Loftus receive dozens of random requests each month which led me to ask her why she responded favorably to my e-mail endorsement request.
 She said, “It was something about your e-mail.”